GetMetaMap/metamap-capacitor-plugin/README.md

-# Mati Capacitor plugin – ALPHA VERSION
+# Mati Capacitor plugin – BETA VERSION
 Mati Capacitor plugin for SDK https://getmati.com

 ### This is short tutorial to fast implement our SDK into ionic/Capacitor framework https://capacitorjs.com